 All of the data has now been

-It’s time to load it up on to the target system.
-This is done in a simulated testing environment, it will be done over and over again as the project progresses and new data objects are completed.
+It’s time to load it into the new target system.
+This is done in a simulated testing environment, it will be done several times as the project progresses and new data objects are completed.

 If a data object doesn’t pass validation it will need to be checked over again for further refinement.
 It will be progressed back to whichever stage is needed to fix the problem and stepped through the processes again.
 This will continue until it is validated and signed off.
 A data object that needs refinement can go through this process several times before passing.